-Yoga and stretching are often recommended because they’re low-impact exercise choices that can improve your range of motion, lengthen muscles, and reduce pain.
+Yoga and stretching are often recommended because they’re low-impact exercise choices that may improve your range of motion, lengthen muscles, and reduce pain.
 Further, strength training is often recommended for sciatic nerve pain.
 However, it’s important to discuss an exercise regimen with your doctor to ensure your physical activity does not cause further nerve damage.

 Any smoker will tell you that quitting is tough; however, it can improve symptoms of neuropathic pain, so it’s highly recommended.
 That’s because tobacco slows healing and reduces the blood supply to your nerves, which can make symptoms worse.
-Having trouble quitting?
-Try CBD joints to kick the habit.

 For centuries, people have been using oils, extracts, and herbs as natural pain remedies.
 Some have shown success in improving the symptoms of nerve pain.

 Vitamin B12: A vitamin B12 deficiency may cause nerve pain.
 This vitamin helps support bone and nerve health by enabling the body to form red blood cells.

 Amino acids: Certain amino acids, like acetyl L-carnitine, L-carnitine, and lipoic acid, may help support peripheral nerves, particularly in those who suffer from diabetic neuropathic pain.